-Trump calls for Goodyear boycott after reported ban on MAGA gear for workers
+Trump calls for Goodyear boycott after reported ban on MAGA gear for workers, company responds

 'Get better tires for far less!'
 Trump tweeted